Colton Ford: Artistry and public image

 A self-proclaimed exhibitionist, Ford was known to incorporate homoerotic elements in his music videos.
-For instance, the black and white video for "Let Me Live Again" drew inspiration from Tom of Finland's artwork, while in "Handle It", he appears as one of the go-go boys at a gay nightclub.
-Suggestive content can also be found in the videos for "The Way You Love Me", "That's Me", "Losing My Religion", "All My Love", and "Stay".
-The singer believed sexual imagery served as an impactful statement that leaves a lasting impression.
-He dismissed the criticism towards his erotic videos, asserting a double standard for male and female sexuality representation and proclaiming his inherent sensual nature.
+The black and white video for "Let Me Live Again" drew inspiration from Tom of Finland's artwork, while in "Handle It", he appears as one of the go-go boys at a gay nightclub.
+Suggestive content can also be found in the videos for "The Way You Love Me", "Losing My Religion", "All My Love", and "Stay".